 Keeping Families Together

 At the heart of FIRM’s approach is the power of personal storytelling.
-FIRM and CCC have trained thousands of grassroots volunteers as spokespeople.
+FIRM and Community Change have trained thousands of grassroots volunteers as spokespeople.
 Our training helps them talk to policymakers, the media and the public about how their families are being torn apart under a broken immigration system.

 FIRM family members, some of them undocumented, met with President Obama and Vice President Biden in May 2013 at the White House to talk about their dramatic personal experiences.
 The President encouraged them to continue to share their stories.